builtbyka/adapt-scenario-branching/README.md

-# extended of previous work
+# extention of previous work
 https://github.com/commelius/adapt-simple-branching Extended functionality of linked extension - to include more than two options.
 Work in progress.

 # adapt-scenario-branching